Kirk o' Field: Reformation and aftermath

 At the time of the Reformation, the college consisted of a provost, ten prebendaries, and two choristers.
 At the Reformation, the church was secularised.
 In 1563, the town council purchased the buildings from their titular provost, William Penicuik, for £1,000.
 The following year, the sale remained unconcluded.
-To put pressure on the town counil, Penicuik began to sell the stonework of the building.
+To put pressure on the town council, Penicuik began to sell the stonework of the building.
 The sale was concluded but the plan to establish a college appears to have fallen dormant.

 On 10 February, Henry Stuart, Lord Darnley, husband of Mary, Queen of Scots, was found dead in the vicinity of the church.
 The explosion preceding Darnley's death destroyed the provost's house and several other buildings surrounding the church.
 By the time of Darnley's murder, the buildings were in possession of a new titular provost, Robert Balfour, who, accused of involvement in Darnley's death, forfeited them in 1579.
 The provostry was granted to the town council in 1581.

 Plans for a college were again in motion by the late 1570s.
 Despite the town's having considered Trinity College Kirk as the site for the new institution, Kirk o' Field was again selected as the college's site.
 The 1582 royal charter which permitted the town council to establish colleges named the Kirk o' Field site as the possession of the council.
 The college which developed into the University of Edinburgh was built on the site, opening in 1583.

 The tower was taken down by Michael Hunter in 1616 and the last remnants of the church were removed around 1629, when the upper court of the college was terraced.
 In 1969, the name Kirk o' Field was revived for a Church of Scotland parish church on the Pleasance.
 The church, whose building has housed the Greyfriars Charteris Centre since 2016, had no direct historical connection to the pre-Reformation collegiate church.